 Cardiovascular Research @ Bayer

-Bayer has long-standing experience in identifying and validating drug targets in various cardiovascular indications, developing therapeutics and bringing those to the market, and is strongly committed to continuing cardiovascular research in the future.
+Bayer has long-standing experience in identifying and validating drug targets in various cardiovascular and lung indications, developing therapeutics and bringing those to the market, and is strongly committed to continuing cardiovascular and lung research in the future.
 Thus, Bayer is continuously interested in identifying talented scientists who are keen to make an impact, have the passion to innovate and are interested in a career in cardiovascular research within an industry setting.

 Bayer offers a broad spectrum of opportunities for scientists with a background in Biology, Biochemistry, Molecular Biology, Genetics, Bioinformatics, Data Science, Pharmacy or Medicine.
 As a Bayer postdoc, you will:

-- Be part of multidisciplinary project teams focusing on the identification of new drug targets and their validation, as well as the identification, optimization and characterization of therapeutics to enter preclinical studies.
+- Be part of multidisciplinary project teams focusing on the identification of new drug targets and their validation, as well as the identification, optimization and characterization of therapeutics to enter preclinical studies

 As a participant, you will have the possibility to present your scientific experience and discuss the results of your own research with a Bayer expert.
 You will be able to interact and network with scientists and managers from Bayer’s R&D organization and discuss job opportunities, e.g. at our Precision Cardiology Lab in Cambridge, MA.